Skip to main content

 How long does it take to get a credit card?

 How long do credit cards take to arrive?
-In this age of online applications and near instant approvals, the question doesn't arise often.
-The average Visa® or Mastercard® may be approved in minutes and shipped within days, provided you meet the credit criteria.
+The average Visa® or Mastercard® may be approved in minutes and shipped within days, provided you meet the approval criteria.
 However, credit cards with strict approval criteria may take longer to be approved and delivered.

-Some cards are designed with very specific characteristics and approval criteria, so the review process could take longer to ensure that the applicant qualifies.
+Some cards are designed with very specific characteristics and approval criteria, so the review process could take longer to determine whether the applicant qualifies.
 The process could involve a manual review of the application.
-In some cases, additional information could be requested before an application is finally approved.
+In some cases, additional information could be requested before a decision is made.

 How long does it take to get approved for a credit card?

-Credit card issuers are required by law to respond within 30 days, but online applications may be approved in a few minutes.
+Credit card issuers are required by law to respond within 30 days, but in some cases, online applications may be processed in a few minutes.
 If you're applying over the phone or in person, and you've submitted all the correct information, you may also get a decision within minutes.
-Mail-in applications are the slowest option, taking several weeks sometimes.
+Mail-in applications generally take a bit longer.

-The key to a fast approval is to make sure your credit history is in good shape before applying.
-Quick credit card approvals typically take place when your application is complete and your credit score is sufficient to qualify.
-You can always research a card first and make sure you fit the criteria for approval.
+Quick credit card approvals typically take place when your application is complete and your credit score and credit report are sufficient to qualify.
+You can always research a card first and check if you fit the criteria for approval.

-An online application may be a faster way to get approved than a mail-in form.
-Either way, make sure all fields are filled out properly.
+When completing your application, fill out all fields completely and accurately.
 Missing information could slow down the process and may require a manual review.
-Accurate information tends to speed up the approval process.
+Accurate information tends to speed up the process.

 How long does it take to receive a new credit card?

-Most credit card issuers will send a new card in 10 to 14 days.
-The time it'll take to receive your new card may depend on the type of card you applied for, as well as factors like potential delays with the mail.
+Most credit card issuers will send a new card in 7 to 10 business days.
+Chase ships new cards in 3-5 business days (or 1-2 business days for rush shipping, if available).
+The time it'll take to receive your new card may depend on the card you applied for, as well as factors like potential delays with the mail.
 If you request a special design, which some companies offer, your card could take longer.
-You may also have an option for expedited delivery, which might take only 1 or 2 days.
+You may also have an option for expedited delivery.

 How long does it take to receive a replacement credit card?

-A replacement card—which you'd get if your original has been lost or stolen—typically arrives within 7 days.
-Most credit card issuers offer expedited shipping for replacement cards—just ask.
+A replacement card—which you'd get if your original has been lost or stolen—typically arrives within seven business days.
+For Chase credit cards, you can expect your card to be shipped in 3-5 business days.
+Some credit card issuers offer expedited shipping for replacement cards.

 What to do after you get your credit card

-At this point, consider downloading your card issuer's mobile app if you haven't already.
-There you'll probably find ways to manage your credit card easily, such as by setting up automatic payments and redeeming rewards.
+Download your card issuer's mobile app if they have one.
+There you'll likely find ways to manage your credit card, such as by setting up automatic payments and viewing rewards.

 What do I do if I haven't received a card yet?

 If you've applied for a new credit card, been approved and have not received it after 14 business days, there are steps you can take.
-In general, the first step is to contact the credit card issuer for information—by phone and online may be quick and convenient options.
+The first step is to contact the credit card issuer for information—by phone or online may be quick and convenient options.
 Alternatively, you can typically speak with a specialist at a local branch.

 How to get a credit card faster